Russian Special Forces University: Shooting premises

 Provision of special-tactical and shooting training is the main focus of the university's activity.

 Tactical pond

 With water mirror are of 2 ha and depth of 10 m.
 Professional scuba divers who will practice in the pond have the necessary conditions for underwater shooting, water-to-surface shooting, gearless insertion into the water, and activities related to vessel release from the pirates.

 Airborne training

-The university's facilities for airborne training includes concrete runway with length 1600 m and drop zone.
-Aerodynamic complex building is intended for paratroopers training in vertical aerodynamic tunnel 5 m in diameter.
+The university's facilities for airborne training include a runway with a length 1600 m and a drop zone.
+An aerodynamic complex building is intended for paratroopers training in an aerodynamic tunnel 5 m in diameter.

 Training Programs

-The whole academic process at the university is organized that the whole infrastructure of the university is engaged both for applied military as well as for sport civil directions.
+The academic process and the infrastructure at the university is organized for both military training and for civilian sports directions.